KyloReneo/keyboardipy/README.md

       python3 keyboardipy.py

 ## how to use:
-just click the buttens and write what ever you want and press copy butten at the end to copy the written line into the clipboard. now every thing is copied to the clipboard and you can paste it every where you want. don't forget to press clean butten every time you want to write somthing new.
+just click on the buttens and write what ever you want to write and finally click the "copy" butten to copy the written line into the clipboard. now every thing is copied to the clipboard and you can paste it every where you want. don't forget to click on the "clean" butten every time you want to write somthing new.

+- ### This virtual keyboard supports English & Persian.